 Step 1 Baby Step Save $1,000 For Your Starter Emergency Fund

 Dave wants you to do two things before dealing with the emergency fund.
-You need a budget and get current with your creditors if you are behind with payments.
+If you are behind with payments, you need a budget and get current with your creditors.
 Pay your basic living necessities first, and pay what is due on your credit cards and student loans.

 Budgeting scares many people, especially those with problematic finances because you can’t hide from the truth of doing an honest review of outgoing money.